Runaway Traveller

 Au Pair Nomad Jobs

-Perfect for people who: love kids, don’t want to pay rent
+Perfect for people who: love kids, don’t want to pay rent.

-Requirements: experience caring for children
+Requirements: experience caring for children.

 Families often looks for au pairs/nannies, who can take care of their kids during the day, after school, or over the summer.
 The role involves care taking, language practice, taking kids to/from activities.
 In exchange, you’d likely live in the family home for free and have most of your meals covered.
 There’s usually a less-than-minimum hourly wage as well, so it’s not one of the most lucrative nomad jobs, but it’s very chill!

 Parents also usually look for au pairs who can speak a different language to the one their kids speak at home.
 So if you speak English well, you’ll have lots of opportunities all over the world.
-But if you also speak French or Spanish, for example, you’d have a good shot at landing a nanny job in Australia as well.
+But if you also speak French or Spanish, you’d have a good shot at landing a nanny job in Australia as well.

 Hotel / Hostel Jobs